bennyscash1/ComprehensivePlayrightAuto/Readme.txt

 Mobile:
-Open any app in your mobile once it with adb and run>: adb shell dumpsys window | find "mCurrentFocus"
+Open any app in your mobile once it with adb and run>: adb shell dumpsys window | findstr "mCurrentFocus"

 Install uiautomator2 (first time install or in case you get error from appium server) adb uninstall io.appium.uiautomator2.server